Getting a job reference

 Your employer can say if you’re being investigated or disciplined.
 They can’t say you definitely did it if the process is still going on.

 It’s usually better to stay in your job until the process is finished, even if you’re dismissed.
 If you’re found innocent, your employer shouldn’t mention the process in the reference.
 If you’re disciplined or dismissed, the new employer can see you took part in the process.
 You can find out what to do in a disciplinary process.

 Think about how you’ll explain what happened if you’re disciplined.
 It’s best to focus on the facts rather than how you feel - this will make it easier to show you acted reasonably.

 There are some situations where resigning and leaving immediately will clearly be the best option, because staying in your job would harm your health.
 For example, if you don’t feel safe at work or your colleagues are repeatedly bullying you.
 Find out what to think about before you resign.

 If you have a criminal conviction

 Your employer can’t mention any spent convictions you have.
 They should only mention an unspent conviction if it’s relevant to the job - for example if you were convicted for stealing from work.

 Your conviction’s unspent for a certain amount of time after it ends.
-For example, if you pay a fine your conviction is usually unspent for 5 years.
+For example, if you pay a fine your conviction is usually unspent for a year.
 After that, it’s spent.

 It takes longer for some convictions to become spent than others.
-Check if your conviction is spent on nidirect.
+Check if your conviction is spent on GOV.UK.